By Adrien Behn. This guide to meeting locals while traveling contains affiliate links to trusted partners!

 Needing A Change

-When I returned back to the United States, I was disappointed by how poorly I’d recorded these conversations.
+When I returned back to the United States, I was disappointed by how poorly I’d recorded these conversations, especially since they’d been such meaningful travel experiences.

 Cut to two years later, and I was dissatisfied with my life.